"Sandy" Makes Landfall 8pm EDT Mon. near Atlantic City, NJ......

 are quiet for now.
 There are some hints by long range forecast models of perhaps

 development again in the Caribbean in roughly 1-2 weeks.
-A weak tropical wave is in the Central Caribbean but few signs of immediate development though there is quite a bit of t'storm activity.
+A weak tropical wave will approach the E. Caribbean this week but few signs of immediate development.